 Other eligible conditions include arthritis, diabetes, terminal illness and disability.
 If you are unsure whether you qualify for VAT Exemption then please do not hesitate to give our team a call on 1 800 937543.
 Alternatively you can send an email to email@example.com or complete our contact us form.

-Remember to always consult a medical professional if you are worried about your health or are planning to make lifestyle changes.
+Always remember to consult a medical professional if you are worried about your health or are planning to make lifestyle changes.